 Did you imagine horror music and picture metal instruments attached to your baby’s head?
 If so, take a deep breath.
 It’s not that scary.

 Operative vaginal delivery – which includes the use of forceps or vacuum – isn’t used very often anymore.
-According to the National Center for Health Statistics, the number of babies delivered by forceps or vacuum extraction in 2013 was only 3 percent.
-Meanwhile, 32 percent of births in 2013 were delivered by cesarean section.
+From 2016-2019, 3% of births were delivered using forceps or vacuum.
+Meanwhile, approximately 32% percent of births in the same time period were delivered by cesarean section.

 That one in three babies is delivered by C-section is a pretty startling concept, and some of those surgeries may have been avoided if physicians were more experienced in operative vaginal delivery.
 These methods – particularly forceps – are a dying art form.
 Few physicians coming out of training know how to use them or are comfortable using them.

 But as we become more concerned with the rising C-section rate and related complications, there’s been an effort to revive physician training in the use of forceps and vacuum extraction.
-The American Congress of Obstetricians and Gynecologists(ACOG) in October 2015 affirmed the use of forceps and vacuum as a way to safely avoid some C-sections.
+The American Congress of Obstetricians and Gynecologists(ACOG) in recent years affirmed the use of forceps and vacuum as a way to safely avoid some C-sections.